avine/formation-angular-base/doc/workbook/public/10_http.md

 At this point, a lot of tests fail!
 This is because the structure of the application has changed radically.
-Refactoring the tests would take too much time in the context of this training.
+Refactoring the tests would take too much time in the context of this course.

 With the trainer, take a look at the new test implementation in the following directory:
   - `Exercises/solutions/projects/10_http`